Butternut Squash Chili is hearty and flavorful with tender chicken, soft veggies, and quinoa, all simmered together in the slow cooker.

 Instructions

-• PREP: Spray a 6-quart slow cooker with nonstick spray.
-Trim the chicken of fat and cut each piece into 2-inch chunks.
-Rinse the quinoa in a fine-mesh sieve and set aside.
+• Spray a 6-quart slow cooker with nonstick spray.
+Trim excess fat from the chicken and cut it into 2-inch chunks.
+Rinse the quinoa in a fine-mesh sieve and set it aside.

-• FINISHING: Add in the cilantro and lime juice if using.
-Taste and adjust seasonings, adding more salt/pepper if desired.
-(I typically add another 1/2 teaspoon fine sea salt here; the flavors should sing!)
-Ladle into bowls.
-Add desired toppings and enjoy immediately!
+• Add in the cilantro and lime juice if using.
+Taste and adjust seasonings, adding more salt or pepper if desired.
+Ladle into bowls and add desired toppings.
+Enjoy immediately!

 Recipe Notes

-Note 2: Homemade seasoning blend: we love using our own spices, but I totally understand that using a packaged packet is easy.ย Go with what works for your preferences and schedule.
-Homemade: 1 tablespoon chili powder, 1 teaspoon ground cumin, 1/8 teaspoon cayenne pepper, 1/2 teaspoon onion powder, 1/2 teaspoon garlic powder.
+Note 2: To make your seasoning blend from scratch, combine 1 tablespoon chili powder, 1 teaspoon ground cumin, 1/8 teaspoon cayenne pepper, 1/2 teaspoon onion powder, and 1/2 teaspoon garlic powder.

 Nutrition